Sunday, September 30, 2007

 · Each person in the group will be responsible for one section of the newspaper.

 · Each section must contain one article with historical information as well as photographs.
+Your sources for the newspaper should be well documented.

 The Process